cedric-vr/credchain-privacy/README.md

 - [Hardhat Guides](https://hardhat.org/hardhat-runner/docs/guides/project-setup) to compile and deploy smart contracts.
 - [Hardhat Boilerplate Project](https://hardhat.org/tutorial/boilerplate-project) featuring smart contracts and frontend files structure.
 - [Tutorial for building Web3 Application](https://medium.com/coinmonks/build-a-web-3-application-with-solidity-hardhat-react-and-web3js-61b7ff137885) using Hardhat, React and Web3 library.

+## Code Base
+- The original CredChain code based was developed by Yue Liu.
+This is the updated CredChain version to latest Solidity (^0.8.0), utilises new deployment and testing framework (Hardhat and Truffle), includes frontend application and new features (revocation mechanism).